yaelhayem/TDSADH18/docs/When_babies_die_what_do_the_numbers_mean.md

-When Babies Die: What Do the Numbers Mean?
+When :b:abies Die: What Do the Numbers Mean?
 =================

 A recent study by the city's Health Department indicates a sharp increase in the infant mortality rate of Central Harlem, from